The Certificates application is used to create/upload the following certificates:

 Select the Local LDAP tab on the Certificates screen, then click on Create Local LDAP Certificate to open the following screen to define the certificate information:

-Complete the fields as described below, then click on Create Local LDAP Certificate when you are finished creating/uploading the certificate.
+Complete the fields as described below, then click on Create Local LDAP Certificate when you are finished uploading the certificate.

 • Name - Enter a Name for the Certificate.